karl-denby/mongo-infra-docker/prometheus/README.md

           password: X2oniGFLkixrrpsF
 ```

 Your's will have a different name (based on Atlas project), your username and password should be whatever you set.
-Obviously the url will container your project/group id.
+Obviously the url will contain your project/group id.

 Copy this into the `prometheus.yml` file make sure the indentation of 'job_name' lines up.